mayank311996/cheatsheets/courses/Udemy/course8/README.md

 - Modifying the basicPubSub.py program to send our data to AWS IoT with our Rpi3.
 Follow `77.png` to `87.png`

+>STEP 4
+>SNS

+- Set up a text notification for our sensor data.
+Follow `88.png` to `103.png`
+- Set up an email notification for our sensor data.
+Follow `104.png` to `116.png`
+- Using conditional data testing for notifications.
+Follow `117.png` to `122.png`

+>STEP 5
+>S3

+- Saving a data object directly to S3.
+Follow `123.png` to `135.png`

 ## Note

 - The created IAM roles and policies are very powerful.
 Make sure to change and restrict them before moving to the production.
+- Directly saving data from IoT to S3 is not good because it always saves one reading at a time in a separate file and overwrites the previous file that doesn't make any sense.
+So, use other approaches.